Long range of indirect exchange interaction on the edges of MoS$_{2}$ flakes

 \section{Introduction}

-Layered transition-metal dichalcogenides (TMDs) \cite{Novoselov2005,Geim2013} have received great attention due to their unique electronic and optical properties.
+Layered transition-metal dichalcogenides (TMDs) \cite{Novoselov2005,Geim2013} have been receiving great attention due to their unique electronic and optical properties.
 These materials can be exfoliated down to a stack of three atomic layers, in which one layer of transition metal atoms is sandwiched between two layers of chalcogen species.
-Each material (e.g. MoS$_2$, WS$_2$, among others) has different electronic structures and properties, such as strong photoluminescence, large spin-orbit coupling (SOC) \cite{Zhu2011,Cheiwchanchamnangij2012,Xiao2012}, and either direct or indirect band gap depending on the number of layers \cite{Mak2010}.
+Each material (e.g. MoS$_2$, WS$_2$, among others) has different electronic structure and properties, such as strong photoluminescence, large spin-orbit coupling (SOC) \cite{Zhu2011,Cheiwchanchamnangij2012,Xiao2012}, and either direct or indirect band gap depending on the number of layers \cite{Mak2010}.
 These properties make TMDs very promising for applications and devices \cite{Radisavljevic2011}.
-The combination of strong SOC and the presence of magnetic dopants could render these materials good candidates for spintronic applications \cite{Han2016}.
-Therefore, it is necessary to understand the interaction between the electronic degrees of freedom and localized magnetic moments.